 About the Effort to Restore Camp Cherry Lake

 Florida 4-H was able to begin renovating its historic 4-H Camp Cherry Lake after it received $900,000 from the state legislature in 2024.
 The 2024 state funding brought the camp, located in Madison County, to more than $1.1 million raised in public and private funds toward the construction of five new, ADA-compliant cabins after the former cabins were removed in 2023.
-In 2025, $5.6 million has been requested to help complete the project, which would include educational spaces to teach agriculture, tech and workforce development to over 5,000 students a year.
+In 2025, $5.6 million was requested and, ultimately appropriated.
+The infusion of these much needed legislative dollars helped the project to make progress toward the ultimate goal that includes a full build out of educational spaces to teach agriculture, tech and workforce development.

 To prepare to record this episode of the Wakulla 4-H Podcast, 4-H members Caden G. and Emily Z. toured Camp Cherry Lake with Erin Mugge, State 4-H Camping &.
 Environmental Education Coordinator.
 During that tour, they learned about the history of the camping program and the plans for the camp to become a year-round center for workforce development.